Time Difference of Arrival Extraction from Two-Way Ranging

-It is important to mention that also $T$ can calculate $\hattdoa^{\text{DC-A}}$ given the necessary measurements and $\frac{k_t}{k_a}$.
-As with the SS-TWR, $T$ could estimate the CFO to approximate the relative drift factor (see Figure \ref{fig:ss-twr}).
 In case that CFO estimation is not possible, the DS-TWR approach includes a second message from $A$, which finishes the second round.
-As Figure \ref{fig:ds-twr} displays, $T$ can thus measure the times $M_a$ and $M_b$ for both rounds respectively.
+As Figure \ref{fig:ds-twr} displays, $L$ can thus measure the times $M_a$ and $M_b$ for both rounds respectively.
 Assuming that $\tofat$ stays equal during protocol execution, it holds that:

-Similarly to Equation \eqref{ra_da_eq_db_rb}, $T$ can then derive the relative clock drift factor as follows:
+Similarly to Equation \eqref{ra_da_eq_db_rb}, $L$ can then derive the relative clock drift factor as follows:

 Transposing Equation \eqref{td_dc_a} and using \eqref{twr_corrected_a_twr_relation} reveals the drift influence: